-Raft Point is a Kimberley icon - a large rock formation found close to the mouth of Doubtful Bay, which is a large bay located on the Kimberley coast.
+Raft Point is a large rock formation located close to the mouth of Doubtful Bay - large bay on Kimberley coast (Western Australia).
 Sale River feeds into the bay.

-- Raft Point, and its 188 m high bluff, juts out into Doubtful Bay's entrance off Kimberley, north western Australia.
-It was named so as the local Aboriginals were seen using rafts.
-Here tourists can climb up to the saddle of rock which forms an outdoor Aboriginal art gallery.
-This gallery is very spectacular - the art is an account of mythical Wandjina tribe on the "Great Fish Chase."
-There are images of Wandjina spirits with distinctive haloes and crocodiles, fish, snakes and dugong.
+- Raft Point is a 188 m high bluff into Doubtful Bay's entrance (off Kimberley, northwestern Australia).
+Here cruise ship tourists can climb up to the saddle of rock which forms an outdoor Aboriginal art gallery.
+Gallery's art includes images of Wandjina spirits (with haloes) and crocodiles, fish, snakes, dugong.

 - With exciting views over neighbouring Steep Island, the hike to the unique Aboriginal art gallery found on the cave walls of Raft Point is a delight for every photographer.

 - The Aboriginal Rock Art portrays the mythical Wandjina tribe but is also the ideal spot for fishing and crabbing.

 - Things to see and do at Raft Point include sightseeing, fishing, bird watching, mud crabbing and aboriginal rock art.
 The cruise season extends from January through December.